BlankParenthesis/fairy/README.md

 Before running the bot, it should be configured by creating a `config.json` file.
 The file `example-config.json` can be used as a baseline.

-As this is a Typescript project, it must be transpiled into Javascript before it will function.
+As this is a Typescript project, it must be compiled into Javascript before it will function.
 Ensure that `tsc` — the Typescript compiler — is installed then run `npm run build`.
 This should create a `lib` directory with all the compiled files inside.